Man is a tool-using animal. Without tools he is nothing, with tools he is all. – Thomas Carlyle

-SimpleMind Pro lets you choose from a number of mind-mapping templates and create exportable mind maps featuring text, images, icons, files and web links.
-Sadly, SimpleMind Pro does not allow you to collaborate in real time.
+SimpleMind Pro lets you choose from several mind-mapping templates and create exportable mind maps featuring text, images, icons, files, and web links.
+Sadly, SimpleMind Pro does not allow you to collaborate in real-time.

 Brainstorming great ideas is only the beginning of the journey.

 Acting on those ideas makes the real difference between agencies that try and agencies that succeed.

 Follow-through, time management, and effective collaboration are essential to moving an idea from the ether into reality.